MCRXIII/Retro-Future-Smart-Home/README.md

-# Concept and Prototype for the “Retrofuturism” Age-Friendly Smart Home Project
+# Concept and Prototype for the “Retro-futuristic” Age-Friendly Smart Home Project

 [中文版](README_ZH.md) is available.